anthonyrorozco/Kickstarting-Excel/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/105666905/174185738-02cbb236-c6f4-4caf-a6e2-a81c74bc50f8.png)

 May is the month with the most successful Kickstarter campaigns, we can conclude.
 However, the number of failed campaigns was roughly the same in May, June, July, August, and October.

+### Analysis of Outcomes Based on Goals

+I crafted another line chart based on the funding goal amounts to show the percentage of successful, failed, and canceled plays.
+First, I made a sheet titled "Outcomes Based on Goals" with the columns listed below:

+Goal, Number Successful, Number Failed, Number Canceled, Total Projects, Percentage Successful, Percentage Failed, Percentage Canceled.

+Then, within the "Goals" column, I organized the projects by the dollar amounts listed below: